 There are some EU policy-makers who want to revise the OECD DAC criteria for activities considered eligible uses of development assistance, including increasing money spent on military activities.
-EPLO's view that peacebuilding and development should be integrated can be must understood as implying a need for revision of the criteria.
-It is important to emphasize that the eligibility criteria as exist allow for spending on a range of civilian conflict prevention and peacebuilding activities.
+EPLO's view is that peacebuilding and development should be integrated in line with the OECD DAC criteria and does not support a revision of the criteria.
+It is important to emphasize that the existing eligibility criteria allow for support to a wide range of civilian conflict prevention and peacebuilding activities.